ChavyWal/Career/README.md

 # Career
 I would like to help people out in finding jobs that best suit their needs.
-To acheive that, I will need a table recording all of my clients' info, so that I have my info handy when needed.
-This will help me improve my already succesful business.
+To achieve that, I will need a table recording all of my clients' info, so that I have my info handy when needed.
+This will help me improve my already successful business.

 I am asking the public at large to submit database table scripts to implement this database table.